 Lodge: Shenandoah River State Park has one six-bedroom lodge that sleeps up to 16.
 No bed rentals.
 During prime season, the lodge is rented week-long from Saturday to Saturday.
 Check-in is 3 p.m., and checkout is 10 a.m.

 Cabins: During prime season, cabins 1 through 5 rent for weeklong stays starting on Saturday; the rental period for cabins 6 through 11 begins on Sunday.
 No extra bed rentals.
 Check-in is 3 p.m., and checkout is 10 a.m.

 Total sites of each type: Two-bedroom frame, 9; three-bedroom frame, 1; six-bedroom lodge, 1

 Total: 10 cabins; one lodge

 Camping is year-round.
-Shenandoah River's EW Campground has 32 sites with water and electric hookups for various equipment - tents, popups and RVs up to 60 feet long.
-Water at campsites is turned off when tempertures are below freezing.
+Shenandoah River's developed campground has 32 sites with water and electric hookups for various equipment - tents, popups and RVs up to 60 feet long.
+Water at campsites is turned off when temperatures are below freezing.
 There's no reduction in fees - water is still available elsewhere in the park at such times.
 The campground has centrally located restrooms that have hot showers.
 Sites have fire-rings, picnic tables and lantern holders.
 Twenty-seven sites are back-in, and five are pull-through.
 Site assignment is made upon arrival, not at the time of reservation.